alu0101016733/mocha_test_canvas/README.md

 #### Providing functions that are not defined in imports

-When a function is not defined in the local environment, Javascript will start to look up the dependency tree to check if it is defined in another location.
+When a function is not defined in the local scope, Javascript will start to look up the dependency tree to check if it is defined in another location.
 We will make use of that and simply provide a function with the same behavior like the function in out code should have.

-For an example I will provide requestAnimationFrame for my code in the global environment:
+For an example I will provide requestAnimationFrame for my code in the global Onject (scope):

 First we take a look at the documentation ([requestAnimationFrame](https://developer.mozilla.org/es/docs/Web/API/Window/requestAnimationFrame)) and then we just mirror the behavior modified to our needs for our code.